Technology meets sustainability

 Electric heat pumps raise pipe temperatures in winter.
 Chillers lower the temperature in summer.

 Construction is a source of CO₂ emissions.
-At least one fifth of these are caused by manufacturing building materials.
+At least one fifth of these are caused by the manufacturing of building materials.

-To build the Elbtower, priority is given to components and materials with a small carbon footprint.
+In building the Elbtower, priority is given to components and materials that have a small carbon footprint.

-The foundation slab, four metres thick in parts, and the foundation piles are made from recycled concrete.
+The foundation slab – four meters thick in parts – and the pile foundations are made from recycled concrete.

-The materials chosen for interior finishing display particularly low emissions
+The materials chosen for the interior and finishing all have particularly low emissions.

 The Elbtower is part of an ambitious smart mobility strategy for the eastern section of HafenCity.
-The project pursues sustainable structures and options for mobility.
+The project pursues sustainable structures and mobility options.

 The Elbtower is directly linked to the motorway network and the public transport network.
-Underground and light rail stations are right outside the door.
+Subway and local rail stations are right outside the door.

 The Elbtower has a spacious multi-storey car park with contemporary features.
-It is not only for cars, but for bicycles too.
-It even has chargers for electric bikes and a pick-up zone for bike sharing.
+It isn’t just for cars; it caters for bicycles too.
+And it even has chargers for electric bikes and a pick-up zone for bike sharing.